tomsotte/aws-pipeline-watcher/README.md

 ### Field Descriptions

 - **item-name**: Name of the CodePipeline or CodeBuild project (displayed on first line)
-- **Status**: Accurate execution status with intelligent detection (Succeeded/Succeeded, Failed/Failed, InProgress/In progress, etc.)
+- **Current Step/Phase**: Shows the specific pipeline stage:action or build phase that is currently running or failed, rather than generic "InProgress"/"Failed" status
 - **timer**: Duration the pipeline/build has been running or since completion
 - **commit-hash**: Short Git commit hash (first 8 characters)
 - **commit-message**: Clean commit message extracted from source revision (automatically parses GitHub/CodeCommit JSON format)
 - **error-details**: For failed pipelines/builds, up to 2 lines of actionable error information (⚠️ icon)

-### Status Accuracy
+### Step-Focused Display

-The tool uses intelligent status detection to provide accurate pipeline and build states:
-- **Handles AWS API timing**: When executions show "InProgress" but all actions are complete, status displays as "Succeeded"
-- **Consistent display**: Status always matches the step/phase information shown
+The tool prioritizes showing the current step/phase rather than generic status:
+- **Pipeline Steps**: Shows specific stage and action (e.g., "Build:BuildAction", "Deploy:DeployAction") instead of just "InProgress"
+- **Build Phases**: Shows current build phase (e.g., "INSTALL", "BUILD", "POST_BUILD") instead of generic "In progress"
+- **Completion Status**: Shows "Completed" for successful executions rather than "Succeeded"
+- **Failure Details**: Shows the specific step/phase that failed (e.g., "Deploy:DeployAction (FAILED)")
+- **Color Coding**: Green for completed, yellow for running, red for failed, cyan for informational
 - **Real-time accuracy**: Shows the true current state of your pipelines and builds
 - **Multi-service support**: Unified display for both CodePipeline and CodeBuild with consistent formatting
 - **Smart commit parsing**: Automatically extracts clean commit messages from JSON metadata provided by GitHub and CodeCommit